faucet-pipeline/faucet_pipeline_rails/README.md

 `app/assets/javascripts`) and `faucet-pipeline` generates a file called `application-03118e77692b637cfc0f55bb27fef087.js` (for example in `public/assets/javascripts`) from that file.
-When you use `stylesheet_link_tag 'public/assets/javascripts/application.js'`, you expect that the resulting HTML points to the file containing the hash in its filename.
+When you use `stylesheet_link_tag 'application.css'`, you expect that the resulting HTML points to the file containing the hash in its filename.
 To do that, `faucet-pipeline` generates a manifest file.
 In the case of using it with this Gem, it needs to save it as `public/assets/manifest.json` (to change this, see the Configuration section)

 And that's it.
 This gem will take care of the rest.
 The resulting HTML will look like this: